haijin-development/php-object-builder/README.md

 ```

 <a name="c-2"></a>
-## Object_Builders
+## ObjectBuilders

-An Object_Builder is an object that serializes complex nested objects using simple DSL instead of configurations files or classes.
+An ObjectBuilder is an object that serializes complex nested objects using a simple DSL.

 The serialization is one way only because it usually involves loss of information.
 Consider the case where an application returns objects modeled in a database to a json API response.
 Not all the fields in the model will be included in the response.
 Internal id fields will be skipped.
 Other fields may depend on the role of the user making the request.
 Some value types may be converted, etc.